 Talent Gateway (‘The Company’) is a recruitment business which provides work-finding services to its clients and work-seekers.
 The Company must process personal data (including sensitive personal data) so that it can provide these services – in doing so, the Company acts as a data controller.

 You may give your personal details to the Company directly, such as on an application or registration form or via our website, or we may collect them from another source such as a jobs board.
 The Company must have a legal basis for processing your personal data.
-For the purposes of providing you with work-finding services and/or information relating to roles relevant to you we will only use your personal data in accordance with the terms of the following statement.
+For the purposes of providing you with work-finding services and/or information relating to roles relevant to you we will only use your personal data in accordance with this privacy statement.
 At all times we will comply with current data protection laws.

 The Company will collect your personal data (which may include sensitive personal data) and will process your personal data for the purposes of providing you with work-finding services.
 This includes for example, contacting you about job opportunities, assessing your suitability for those opportunities, updating our databases, putting you forward for job opportunities, arranging payments to you and developing and managing our services and relationship with you and our clients.

 If you have opted-in we may also send you marketing information and news via email/ text.
 You can opt-out from receiving these at any time by clicking “unsubscribe” when you receive these communications from us.

 In some cases we may be required to use your data for the purpose of investigating, reporting and detecting crime and also to comply with laws that apply to us.
 We may also use your information during the course of internal audits to demonstrate our compliance with certain industry standards.